What is refractive surgery?

 · Presbyopia – Age-related difficulty in reading or seeing close objects clearly

-There are many different surgical procedures for correcting or adjusting the eye’s focusing ability; most are accomplished using a laser.
+There are many different surgical procedures performed by an ophthalmologist for correcting or adjusting the eye’s focusing ability; most are accomplished using a laser.

 Why should I consider getting refractive surgery?